...

 After converting your cluster to use dual-stack networking, you must re-create any existing pods for them to receive IPv6 addresses, because only new pods are assigned IPv6 addresses. |

-Converting a single-stack cluster network to a dual-stack cluster network consists of creating patches and applying them to the cluster’s network and infrastructure.
-You can convert to a dual-stack cluster network for a cluster that runs on installer-provisioned infrastructure.
+Converting a single-stack cluster network to a dual-stack cluster network consists of creating patches and applying them to the network and infrastructure of the cluster.
+You can convert to a dual-stack cluster network for a cluster that runs on either installer-provisioned infrastructure or user-provisioned infrastructure.

 Each patch operation that changes |

-If you need to add IPv6 virtual IPs (VIPs) for API and Ingress services to an existing dual-stack-configured cluster, you need to patch only the cluster’s infrastructure and not the cluster’s network.
+On installer-provisioned infrastructure only, if you need to add IPv6 virtual IPs (VIPs) for API and Ingress services to an existing dual-stack-configured cluster, you need to patch only the infrastructure and not the network for the cluster.

 |